 Important parent and participant information:

 - 20 FAQs RGS DofE expedition information for students and parents

 - 20 DofE conditions for expeditions 20 conditions dofe expeditions

-The safety of everyone on our DofE expeditions is a top priority.
-Expeditions are necessarily risky adventures but the risks are acceptable and easily outweighed by the benefits of the challenge if groups are properly prepared and have attended training.
+The safety of everyone on RGS DofE expeditions is the top priority.
+Expeditions are necessarily risky adventures but the risks are acceptable and easily outweighed by the benefits of the challenge if groups are prepared and have attended training.